nathanworden/StockScoreboard/data/Database Update Log.md

 DATABASE UPDATE LOG

+**4/21/20**

+Wanted to check what the S&P500 was on the day a stock was bought.
+But my iMac didn't have heroku installed yet.

+`brew tap heroku/brew && brew install heroku`

+`heroku login`

+You’ll be prompted to enter any key to go to your web browser to complete login.
+The CLI will then log you in automatically.

+Then to connect to my app's PostgreSQL database:

+`heroku pg:psql -a stock-scoreboard`

 ##### 4/17/20

 Old MacBook was breaking down, so I needed to export the database.
 Followed instructions from postgresql.org: